 Option 1: Redeem Capital One Venture miles at a fixed value for travel purchases

-The first way to redeem miles from the Capital One Venture X Rewards credit card for travel is to use the points/miles for travel purchases.
+The first way to redeem miles from the card_name credit card for travel is to use the points/miles for travel purchases.

 The advantage to this (as opposed to transferring to airline partners) is that you have lots of options.
 Also, some people prefer this because it’s a little less complicated than learning the ins and outs of transfer partners.